Master System: Accessories

 A number of cross-compatible accessories were created for the Mark III and Master System.
 The controller consists of a rectangle with a D-pad and two buttons.
 Sega also introduced additional Mark III controllers, such as a paddle controller.
 A combination steering wheel and flight stick, the Handle Controller, was released in 1989.
 The Sega Control Stick is an arcade-style joystick with the buttons on the opposite side as the standard controller.
 Unreleased in Europe, the Sega Sports Pad utilizes a trackball and is compatible with three games.
 Sega also created an expansion for its controller, the Rapid Fire Unit, that allows for auto-fire by holding down one of two buttons.
 This unit connects between the console and the controller.
 A light gun peripheral, the Light Phaser, was based on the weapon of the same name from the Japanese anime Zillion.
 It is compatible with 13 games and released exclusively in the West.

-A pair of 3D glasses, the SegaScope 3-D, were created for games such as Space Harrier 3D, although Mark III users need an additional converter to use them.
-The Mark III has an optional RF transmitter accessory, allowing wireless play that broadcast the game being played on a UHF television signal.
-The SegaScope 3-D works via an active shutter system creating a stereoscopic effect.
+A pair of 3D glasses, the SegaScope 3-D, were created for games such as Space Harrier 3-D, although Mark III users need an additional converter to use them.
+The SegaScope 3-D works via an active shutter 3D system, creating a stereoscopic effect.
 The glasses need to be connected to the Sega Card slot, and thus do not function with the Master System II due to lack of the card slot.
-A total of eight games, including Zaxxon 3D and Out Run 3D, are compatible with the glasses.
+A total of eight games, including Zaxxon 3-D and OutRun 3-D, are compatible with the glasses.

+The Mark III has an optional RF transmitter accessory, allowing wireless play that broadcasts the game being played on a UHF television signal.

 Game Gear

 Developed under the name "Project Mercury" and designed based on the Master System's hardware, the Game Gear is a handheld game console.
 It was first released in Japan on October 6, 1990, in North America and Europe in 1991, and in Australia and New Zealand in 1992.
-Originally retailing at JP¥19,800 in Japan, US$149.99 in North America, and GB£99.99 in Europe, the Game Gear was designed to compete with the Game Boy, which Nintendo had released in 1989.
-There are similarities between the Game Gear and the Master System hardware, but the games are not directly compatible; Master System games are only playable on Game Gear using the Master Gear Converter accessory.
+Originally retailing at JP¥19,800 in Japan, $149.99 in North America, and £99.99 in the United Kingdom, the Game Gear was designed to compete with the Game Boy, which Nintendo had released in 1989.
+There are similarities between the Game Gear and the Master System hardware; Master System games are playable on Game Gear using the Master Gear Converter accessory.
 A large part of the Game Gear's game library consists of Master System ports.
-Because of hardware similarities including the landscape screen orientation, Master System games are easily portable to the handheld.
+Because of hardware similarities, including the landscape screen orientation, Master System games are easily portable to the handheld.
 In particular, many Master System ports of Game Gear games were done by Tectoy for the Brazilian market, as the Master System was more popular than the Game Gear in the region.